 Please complete and submit the Utah Cancer Registry research pre-application form.
 We will contact you to set up a meeting to discuss your project, your data request, and the review and approval process.

 Publications & Acknowledging Utah Cancer Registry

 Researchers obtaining Utah Cancer Registry data will be asked to sign a data use agreement to affirm they will observe appropriate data security measures and that they will protect the confidentiality of individual patients and health care providers.

 Researchers who are submitting manuscripts, abstracts, or presentations based on research that included Utah Cancer Registry data should submit the report to the registry for advance review.

 Why Do We Review Your Research?

 The purpose of the Utah Cancer Registry review is to confirm that:

-1) No potentially identifying data are published or presented, including suppressing cell counts less than 11, in accordance with the Utah Department of Health’s Data Suppression Guidelines.
+1) No potentially identifying data are published or presented.
+This includes suppressing cell counts less than 11, in accordance with the Utah Department of Health’s Data Suppression Guidelines.

 2) The Utah Cancer Registry is acknowledged as a data contributor.
-This acknowledgment should state: "The Utah Cancer Registry is funded by the National Cancer Institute's SEER Program, Contract No. HHSN261201800016I, the US Center for Disease Control and Prevention's National Program of Cancer Registries, Cooperative Agreement No. NU58DP0063200, with additional support from the University of Utah and Huntsman Cancer Foundation.”
+This acknowledgment should state: "The Utah Cancer Registry is funded by the National Cancer Institute's SEER Program, Contract No. HHSN261201800016I, the US Centers for Disease Control and Prevention's National Program of Cancer Registries, Cooperative Agreement No. NU58DP0063200, with additional support from the University of Utah and Huntsman Cancer Foundation.”